ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab3.md

 	![](./images/pots/mq-appliance/lab3/image177a.png)

-1. Click the hamburger menu in top left corner to see what the icons mean.
+1. Click the hamburger menu in the top left corner to see what the icons mean.

 	![](./images/pots/mq-appliance/lab3/image177b.png)

 ## The Appliance Administrator role

 ### Explore the Appliance Administration options